Northern Beaches Libraries: Manly library

 Manly Library was opened in 1901, with a room rented out from the local School of Arts by the Manly Council.
 It was originally a non-lending library.
 Mona Vale Library opened on the 3rd of September 1972.

 In February 2023, Manly library was the subject of protests and larger counter protests in response to its drag queen storytime.
 The library received a bomb threat in relation to the event, which was not made public by police until after the event.

 In July 2025, Manly Library began a trial (from July to November) funded by the State Library, in which the library would have 24-hour access Sunday-Thursdays.
 The trial came in response to positive feedback about Forrestville by high school students studying for exams.
 Library members must complete a safety induction to use the library, and like Forrestville, must be over sixteen years old.

 Mona Vale Library

-Mona Vale Library was opened in 1972 as a Warringah Shire Library and was transferred to the Pitwater council in 1992.
-In 2004, a new Mona Bale library was built, and the old one was turned into council offices.
+Mona Vale Library was opened in 1972 as a Warringah Shire Library and was transferred to the Pittwater council in 1992.
+In 2004, a new Mona Vale library was built, and the old one was turned into council offices.